guardian/skeleton/README.md

 ```
 (You could just upload individual files; up to you.)

 **Important** be careful to throw away your local copy of these collections.
-These are rapidly edited, and you risk overwriting later editd by holding on to them.
+These are rapidly edited, and you risk overwriting later edits by holding on to them.